ajbuzik/travel_assitant/README.md

 There are two pages in app:

-* Q&A Assistant
+- Q&A Assistant: ask questions about Kraków POIs, see conversation history, and provide feedback.
-* Monitoring
+- Monitoring: admin page showing conversation/feedback stats, token usage, and LLM quality metrics.

 ### Q&A Assistant
 <p align="center">
   <img src="images/home_page.png">
 </p>

-Where user could write you answear.
-User will see conversation history and you could add feedback for each answear.
-User will see his feedback stats.
+Where user could write question and get answear.
+User will see conversation history and could add feedback for each answear.
+User will see his/her feedback stats.

 ### Monitoring
 <p align="center">
   <img src="images/monitoring.png">
 </p>

-To login in use `admin` and `password` or change in in  [`travel_assistant/auth.py`](travel_assistant/auth.py).
+To login in use `admin` and `password` or change in   [`travel_assistant/auth.py`](travel_assistant/auth.py).

 Here are monitoring statistic like:
 * token usage